LevineEcology/How-to-use-Github/README.md

 ## 1. Connecting your computer to github with ssh

-Github has a [detailed guide](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) to this, though I will go through the basics for mac users (I think a majority of us) just so this is all in one place.
+Github has a [detailed guide](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) on this, though I will go through the basics for mac users (I think a majority of us) just so this is all in one place.

 SSH stands for "Secure SHell," and is a network protocol for securely connecting over an unsecured network.
 It works through cryptographic elements called "keys", which are unique to your device and must be generated in the command line.
 If you do remote computing you likely have an ssh key generated on your computer.